 Event Dates

 Online: 12:00-1:00 pm AKDT, 4:00-5:00 pm EDT

-Rick Thoman will review recent and current climate conditions around Alaska, discuss some forecasting tools and finish up with the Climate Prediction Center’s forecast for September 2023 and the fall season.
-Join the gathering online to learn what’s happened and what may be in store with Alaska’s
+Rick Thoman will review recent and current climate conditions around Alaska, discuss some forecasting tools and finish up with the Climate Prediction Center’s forecast for October 2023 and the early winter season.
+Join the gathering online to learn what’s happened and what may be in store with

+Event Dates